Baseball in Ireland: Competition

 The Irish National Baseball Team won its first bronze medal at the 2004 European Championships in Germany.
-In August 2006, the Irish National Baseball Team won the silver medal at the European Championships held in Antwerp, Belgium.
+In August 2006, the team won the silver medal at the European Championships held in Antwerp, Belgium.
 They also competed in the European championships held in Vienna in Austria, Stockholm, Karlovac, Abranches, Antwerp, Barcelona and Ljubljana.

 In 2018, the team won the gold medal at the European Baseball Championship tournament held at the International Baseball Centre in Ashbourne, County Meath.
 By winning, the team advanced to the next round of Olympic qualifying in 2019.

 Irish Baseball League

 Although the existence of baseball in Ireland is not widely known, the game has been played there since the early 1990s.
 What began with a few friends playing pickup games on football and rugby fields in Dublin and Greystones, soon grew into a small league.

-In the years since, baseball has spread throughout Ireland, and is currently played in Ashbourne, Clones, Cork, Shankhill, Greystones, Dublin and Belfast.
+In the years since, baseball has spread elsewhere Ireland, being played in Ashbourne, Clones, County Cork, Shankhill, Greystones, Dublin and Belfast.

 The Irish Baseball League was founded in 1997.
-Participating teams come from Dublin, Ashbourne, Belfast, Clones and Greystones.
+Participating teams come from Dublin, Ashbourne, Belfast, Clones, Cork, Greystones and Portmarnock.
 Baseball Ireland is the governing body of baseball on the island of Ireland, covering both Northern Ireland and the Republic of Ireland.

 Competing Teams

 Youth baseball

 The Irish cadet team (13–18) played in a Dutch tournament held in Alphen aan den Rijn Netherlands.
-In this competition they came home with a bronze medal but also much experience gained from the club BSC Alphians who won the tournament.
-Amsterdam Pirates got the runners-up prize.
+The Irish team came home with a bronze medal, with Amsterdam Pirates receiving the runners-up prize.